nuvibit/nuvibit.com/content/english/products/semper/_index.md

       - title: "Policy based Securtiy Sensor Distribution"
         enable: true
         image: "images/products/semper-configure.png"
         content: "SEMPER deploys and configures sensors in all your AWS Accounts based on predefined policy sets that you can customize and extend.
-The sensors are built on the cloud native services SecurityHub, CloudTrail, Config and GuardDuty.
+The sensors are built on the cloud native services AWS Security Hub, AWS CloudTrail, AWS Config and Amazon GuardDuty.
 We continuously extend and optimize the policy sets to meet security best practices and compliance standards."

       - title: "Policy based Securtiy Finding Processing"
         enable: true